manni8436/stay-connected-hackathon/README.md

 ## Existing Features

 ### Navbar and Footer
-The Navbar and footer were created using bootstrap.
+The Navbar and footer were created using Bootstrap.
 They have been adjusted for the project.
 The Navbar features colours that make it clearly stand out on everypage.
 On smaller screens the Navbar responds by collapsing into a hamburger menu.
-The Navbar displays The logo for the poject(pluged-in) in the top left corner.
+The Navbar displays The logo for the poject(Plugged-in) in the top left corner.
 The logo links back to the home page.
 Other parts of the Navbar include links to each game, the group dashboard and the login page.
 When a user navigates on a smaller device, the links contained in the hamburger and are displayed in drop down when the hamburger is clicked.
 The Navbar has been designed to make it easier for the user to navigate around the site.

 ![Navbar](README_files/navbar.png)
 ![Footer](README_files/footer.png)